lanmuniao/cyber-security/README.md

  <img alt="the case used 360" src="images/360case1.png">
 </picture>

 The antivirus apps marked a few files that is PUP or backdoor, which are the same.
 Um, after I delete the file, the program can not run. ***I delete those antivirus and execute it again, it allow to run.
-Maybe one of them kill the process and had not notice me.*** Additional, 360 disable execution all the program in usb, it is the function I had not seen in other antivirus, also, don't grab an unknow usb on street and insert to the pc.(not the promotion to 360, only describe the advantage, and I want to say, 360 tried to install more app without you known it, act more like a trojan than a trojan)
+Maybe one of them kill the process and had not notice me.*** Additional, 360 disable execution all the program in usb, it is the function I had not seen in other antivirus, also, don't grab an unknow usb on street and insert to the pc.(not the promotion to 360, only describe the advantage, and I want to say, 360 tried to install more app without you known it, more like a trojan than a trojan)
 To the using, choose one of the antivirus you trust, the more does not mean better.
 (They fights in your pc)

 For security, antivirus can act as the guard and the asistant, use for easy manage with the suspecious or malicious file.
 However, we can not 100% trust or rely it, it may not detect the new malware, new technologies, new vulnerability.